Reds vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Justin Steele (11-3) will take to the mound for the Cubs and make his 20th start of the season.
+- Drew Smyly (8-7) will take to the mound for the Cubs and make his 20th start of the season.

-- Steele will look to finish five or more innings for the eighth start in a row.
+- He has started 19 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

+- Smyly has started 19 games this season, and he's lasted five or more innings 13 times.
+He averages 5.1 innings per appearance.

-- He has finished five appearances without allowing an earned run in 19 chances this season.
+- He has two appearances with no earned runs allowed in 21 chances this season.

 |Opponent